 - Speaking of toppings, don’t use a lot of high moisture toppings.
 Anything that will give off liquid during cooking (most high moisture veggies like onions, peppers and mushrooms), should get a quick sweat in a pan on the stove top to cook off some of the liquid before using them as toppings.
 Par-cook bacon if you’re using that, too.

-- Larger pizzas have less structural integrity (think of those crazy 2-foot pizzas), and you are limited by the size of your stone, so make pizzas no larger than 12″ in diameter or plan on cutting larger ones into squares rather than traditional triangular slices.
+- Larger pizzas have less structural integrity (think of those crazy 2-foot diameter pizzas and how floppy they are), and you are limited by the size of your stone, so make pizzas no larger than 12″ in diameter or plan on cutting larger ones into squares rather than traditional triangular slices.
 The recipe that follows makes enough dough for 1 true 12″ pizza.

 Enough talk.
-Let’s make cauliflower pizza you can pick up.
+Let’s make cauliflower pizza crust you can actually pick up.
 And fold.
 And reheat.
+As God intended.
 Amen.

 Cauliflower Pizza You Can Pick Up, Fold, and Reheat the Next Day